inetfuture/technote/daily_report.md

 ```

 - **The content should be well organized, not too concise nor too verbose.** The purpose of daily report is to report your progress to your leader, **including coding and researching, what have you done, what problems you have encountered, what solutions/workarounds you have came up with, and what are you planning to do next**, so your leader can act accordingly or help you in time.
 Think of this purpose before you send it out.
+- Don't write it like a diary of events, don't put activities like push code, review code, merge code into it.
+State what matters.
 - If you're describing a problem, attach enough context, what references you have read, what's the decision you have made.
 - Use simple present tense with verbs, no need of *I did* or *I will* .
 - Pay attention to writing, including spelling and punctuations.